-Hematite Ore Reserve and Resources Report Magnetite Ore Reserve and Resources Report Attachment 1 - Hematite Ore Reserve and Resources Report
+Attachment 1 - Hematite Ore Reserves and Mineral Resources Report

-FMG Hematite Mineral Resource Reporting as of June 30th, 2015 Chichester Deposits (Christmas Creek & Cloudbreak)
+FMG Hematite Mineral Resource Reporting

+Chichester Deposits (Christmas Creek & Cloudbreak)

 Geology

 The Cloudbreak and Christmas Creek deposits lie within the Chichester Ranges, in northern Western Australia.
 Iron mineralisation is hosted by the Nammuldi Member which is the lowest member of the late Archaean aged Marra Mamba Iron Formation (MMIF).
 The Nammuldi Member is characterised by extensive, thick and podded iron rich bands, separated by equally extensive units of siliceous and carbonate rich chert and shale.
 The Nammuldi Member in the Chichester Range is interpreted to be up to 60 metres in true thickness.
 Underlying the Nammuldi Member rocks are black shales and volcanic rocks belonging to the Jeerinah Formation.
 Extended periods of tectonic activity have variably folded and faulted these rocks, together with weak metamorphism.
 Subsequent erosion and hardcapping or lateritic processes have altered these rocks, and present outcrop of Nammuldi Member represents a ridge of low-lying hills (relief up to 30 metres) throughout the prospect areas.
 These ridges are recognised as the Chichester Ranges.